Goldfishvee/alx-low_level_programming/README.md

-C programming and script writing
+Tasks on pointers, arrays and strings